 Minimizes Pressure Ulcers

-This is the percent of patients that sustained a pressure ulcer.
-Pressure ulcers, which are also called bed sores, are often caused by residents staying in one position for too long.
-Better nursing care can limit the percentage of residents in a nursing home who sustain pressure ulcers.
+This tells you the percentage of residents that sustained a pressure ulcer.
+Pressure ulcers, also known as bed sores, are often caused by patients not being moved frequently enough.
+Better nursing care can minimize the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls